ska-sa/MeerKAT-Cookbook/README.md

 Detail `katdal` documentation with user guide instructions can be found on the [katdal's documentation](https://katdal.readthedocs.io/en/latest/index.html) page

 `katdal` is specifically developed to allow efficient access to MeerKAT Visibility Format (MVF).
-It is fully integrated to access data via the `kat archive` line, optimised for large file data access and memory usage.
+It is fully integrated to access data via the `katarchive` line, optimised for large file data access and memory usage.
 Introductory Jupyter notebooks illustrating some example data interaction and inspection using [katdal](https://github.com/ska-sa/MeerKAT-Cookbook/tree/master/katdal)